⚠ Order Online 24/7. Contact us at 888-503-7937 or chat online Mon-Fri 9AM-5PM EST.

 The Hidden Dangers of Non OEM Replacement Filters

-Improper Fit That Can Permanently Damage Equipment
+Improper Fit Can Permanently Damage Equipment

 • Cracks

-• Internal contamination
+• Internal contamination inside the filtration system

-Serious Water Quality Risks
+Water Quality Risks Are Real

-Non OEM Filters Frequently Void Manufacturer Warranty
+Non OEM Filters Can Create Warranty Problems

 Misleading Claims and Low Accountability